epimedai/flowers/README.md

 #### Restructuring
 Originally the dataset is structured by having the first 80 images belonging to the first species, the next 80 images to the second, and so on.
 The file ```restructure.py```, found in the repo, will build the structure we want if it is run in the same folder as the ```jpg```-folder.
 If push comes to shove this step can also be done manually.

-The newly created folder called ```flowers``` should be placed in the same directory as the guide if you want to run through the guide.
-If this is the case you are ready to go
+The newly created folder called ```flowers``` should be placed in the same directory as the guide if you want to run it.
+If this is the case you are ready to go!